dlaw4608/dlaw4608/README.md

   ## About me &#128513;
   <p>
   <b>
-  I'm an Applied computing student specialising in the Internet of Things currently in my 3rd year at South East Technological
+  I'm a computer science student specialising in the Internet of Things currently in my final year at South East Technological
   University (SETU).

   This is where I keep projects I have completed throughout each semester.